FAQs

 Yes.
 As a public school, IACA will serve a diverse population of students with varying needs, including students with disabilities who require special education services and accommodations.

-Is there be virtual learning classes available?
+Are virtual learning classes available?

 We follow the Marion County school district guidance as it relates to options for learning.